AirshipCMS/Docs/02-Quickstart-Guide.md

 ```

 **Slow Install**
-Developers that want to see exactly what tools are being installed can read and follow the instructions at `install.airshipcms.io`.
+Developers that want to see exactly what tools are being installed can read and follow the instructions at [install.airshipcms.io](https://install.airshipcms.io).

-Links:
-- install.airshipcms.io

 ## 3. Create a local directory for your project.
 Create a new empty directory for your project.